Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/README.md

 * If working as a team, you can create a shared google drive folder to collaborate.

-**We chose to upload the data to google drive because we did not have enough space on our local machines for the unzipped data, it also make collaboration easier.**
+**We chose to upload the data to google drive because we did not have enough space on our local machines for the unzipped data.**

 ## How to preprocess the data + More set up information: